back to the MAIN INDEX

 They kept going!
 And on the following day

 Crash!
-There goes another storm again.
+There goes another storm.

 XIV